Skip to main content

 Key Components of Break-Even Analysis

-• Variable Costs: These costs change based on the production level, such as raw materials, labor, and shipping.
+• Variable Costs: Costs that vary with production levels and include items like raw materials, labor, and shipping.

-• Contribution Margin: This is the difference between the selling price of a product and its variable cost.
-It shows how much revenue is left to cover fixed costs after paying for variable costs.
+• Contribution Margin: The difference between the selling price per unit and variable cost per unit.
+Contribution margin shows how much revenue is left to cover fixed costs after paying for variable costs.

 Calculating Break-Even Point in Units